tikicoloda/loan_monitor_plugin/README.md

 ## Dynamic Event Handling
 At the core of the plugin is support for handling events.
 The events being handled provide, nearly, limitless possibilities for extensibility.
-All Design Patterns previously identified in the 'Ditech Prototype Design Patterns' form have now been replicated externally.
+All Design Patterns previously identified in the prior 'Prototype Design Patterns' form have now been replicated externally.
 This means we have a single code-base for deploying between environments.
 * Interface Triggers
 * Extending Button Clicks